lsv/magento2-magmi-datapump/README.md

 $simple2->setSku('simple2');
 $simple2->setDescription('description');
 $simple2->setPrice(13.99);
+$simple2->setTaxClass('tax name');
 $simple2->set('color', 'green');
 $simple2->set('size', 'M');
 $configurable->addSimpleProduct($simple2);

-// And lets add it to our itemHolder
+// And lets add our configurable product to our itemHolder
 $holder->addProduct($configurable);
 // Only the configurable product should be added to the itemHolder as the simple products will automatically be imported and checked for missing attributes
 ```